 Product development is an important element in the strategy of the Genan group.
 This goes for the applications of existing products as well as for the development of new, value-added products based on rubber granulate and rubber powder.
 The development of these value-added products is time-consuming in both the development phase and the market penetration phase - but in the long run, such value-added products are expected to bring the group in a positive direction.
-In 2022, these activities developed in a very positive direction, and in 2023, these new products are expected to yield revenue.
+In 2023, these activities developed in a very positive direction - especially with regard to products made of textile fibres.
+Textile fibres from end-of-life tyres have already proven to have excellent thermal and sound insulation properties compared to e.g. stone wool and mineral wool, and in 2023, the first commercial products from textile fibres were introduced to the market - although revenue from these products is still very limited.